-Carbon Connect’s current research project is examining the future of heat for buildings.
+Carbon Connect’s most recent research project examined the future of heat for buildings.
 The way we heat our buildings will need to change significantly to meet long term carbon targets and diversify the UK’s energy supply mix.
 Heat accounts for almost half of the energy consumed in the UK, around 75 per cent of which is space heating for buildings in the domestic, public and commercial sectors.
 Despite the size of heat demand, awareness of the transformations needed to meet carbon targets is low.

 Part 1: Pathways for Heat